wp-plugins/wp-to-twitter/readme.txt

 = Future =

 * Add regex filter to detect URLs typed into Tweet fields for counting/shortening purposes. [todo]

+= 2.9.5 =

+* Added test to prevent duplicate sending of Tweets.
+Any Tweets to the same author sent within 30 seconds are blocked silently.
+* Feature: Add Twitter widget for search API
-* Feature: support for YOURLS signature tokens
+* Add support for YOURLS signature tokens
-* Feature: Twitter widget support for searches
+* Deprecate support for YOURLS access with username/password.
+* Revised debugging setup
+* Translation updated: German

 = 2.9.4 =